makrai/notes/scialom2004-multiling-summ.md

       (+66% in terms of ROUGE-L, see Table 2) between a not pretrained (Pointer Gen) and a pretrained model (M-BERT)

-## 6.1 How abstractive are the models?
+j# 6.1 How abstractive are the models?

 * percentage of novel words in the summary in Figure 2
   * previous works reported (See+ 2017),